apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Although we get to save a lot of memory, it doesn't seem to work all that well.
 In particular, to minimize the loss by tweaking model weights, you need directional information.
 The gradient.
 Which you don't have, so you have to estimate.
 There are two approaches to this.
 Either you fall back to the analytical definition of a gradient, which involves evaluating the model once with a nudge to each parameter, or you sample a bunch randomly.
 By sampling enough times in enough different random directions until you get a decent estimate, you can take a step in that direction.

 In any case, as I said before, this sucks.
-The fact that it suck is probably why nobody uses it.
-It is much better just to compute the gradient.
+The fact that it sucks is probably why nobody uses it.
+It is much better just to compute the gradient like a normal person.
 Then you have the gradient.
 You would think this would be the end of the story for ZO-Optimization.
 But not quite.

 ## ZO Tricks

-There are, a number of interesting things that you can do.
+There are a number of interesting things that you can do.
 I think they make this class of techniques worth not completely counting out yet.

 ### MeZO

 The [MeZO paper](https://arxiv.org/abs/2305.17333), also known as "Fine-Tuning Language Models with Just Forward Passes" is why I think any of this is even tractible or interesting at all.

 The core idea is that you don't have to actually *store* each perturbation to the model.
 If you write your kernels very carefully, all you have to store is a prng seed for each item in your batch and the activations of your current layer.

 Consider a single layer.
 Since ZO-optimization is perfectly-decomposable layerwise, we don't have to worry about anything else.
 The input to the kernel is the parameters associated with the layer, along with a batch of activations from the previous layer and associated prng state.
 The output is a batch of activations for the next layer.
 You can load a parameter or set of parameters, sample from each prng stream to perturb it, and then compute all the different things you need to with the perturbed params.
 This can be done in registers, there is no need to materialize a full tensor of parameters for each tensor in your batch.
 Once the losses are computed, you can reset the prng stream and, for each layer, stream through the parameters again to produce a sum of the random perturbations, weighted by the loss/rewards.
 This is your pseudogradient.
 Then you take a step.

 So, you evaluate the model batch-size-many times.
 But you only load the parameters twice, once during forward() and once during the update.
 You don't have to load batch-size many perturbations, but you do need to run the model that many times and store that many copies of the activations.
 You're probably not memory bandwidth bound, assuming you wrote and overlapped the PRNG part of the kernels well, the scaling limit you run into is raw FLOPs.
 And with successive hardware generations, FLOPs and memory capacity for storing activations are scaling faster than memory bandwidth.

 That is to say, with each hardware generation, this method becomes more feasible from a hardware standpoint.
+The ideal would be something like Cerebras probably, but there's no reason why this can't be

 ### LoRA